COSC3020/theory-vs-practice-megrose10/README.md

 3. If the data was not sorted in the beginning the program may take longer.

 Citations:
 I used lecture notes and slides to base my answers on.
 I wasn't fully sure if my formula was correct so I tried to search online to see what a binary search tree formula would be but resulted in trying to put log base 1000 in the calculator to check if the formula was right.
+I worked with Olivia, Ashlyn, and Cole(Nathanial).

 I certify that I have listed all sources used to complete this exercise, including the use of any Large Language Models.
 All of the work is my own, except where stated